- Web 2 vs. Web 3

 - Decentralized networks exist because of Consensus Methods.

-Congratulations, you now know how it all works. 🥂
+Congratulations, you now have a fundamental understanding of how it all works. 🥂

-Be sure to check out the last chapter which is a glossary of all the concepts we covered and some further reading links.
+Check out the last chapter, a glossary of all the concepts we covered, and some further reading links.